psalaets/ogs-move-timing/README.md

 ### Option 2: Releases

-When `src/bookmarklet.js` is in a state that's ready to release...
+When `src/bookmarklet.js` is in a state that's ready to release:

 1. `npm run create-release`
 2. Follow the prompts and instructions in the terminal